endail/hx711-pico-c/README.md

 * One GPIO pin to connect to __every__ HX711's clock pin.
 * One or more __contiguous__ GPIO pins to separately connect to each HX711's data pin.

-For example, if you want to connect four HX711 chips, you could:
+For example, if you wanted to connect four HX711 chips, you could:

 * Connect GPIO pin 9 to each HX711's clock pin; and
 * Connect GPIO pins 12, 13, 14, and 15 to each separate HX711's data pin.